-3.8.4 Streaming Tab
+6.3.2 Streaming Tab

-The Streaming tab is used for configuring video settings, privacy zones, and region of interest settings.
+The Streaming tab is used for configuring video streaming settings, privacy zones, and region of interest settings.

-3.8.4.1 Video Settings
+6.3.2.1 Video Settings

-The CC-3103 camera supports three simultaneous streams with H.264 or MJPEG compression.
-The Video Settings screen is used for configuring the streams and such video parameters as resolution; video compression type and related settings; quality of service; and frame rate.
+The Video Settings screen is used for configuring video parameters such as resolution; video compression type and related settings; quality of service; and frame rate for the video streams.
 Additional settings are available when using H.264 compression.

-Video Settings Screen
+Figure 83: Video Settings Screen